Lumber Liquidators Holdings (LL) Q2 2017 Results - Earnings Call Transcript

 In addition to the growth in customers invoiced, we also had a 3.5% growth in the average ticket, which reflects the expansion of installation as an attachment and the growth in our professional business, which also carries a higher average ticket.

 Before moving to gross margin, I should remind the audience that the 8.8% comp growth was comparing against the very challenging second quarter 2016 in the face of product safety concerns and media attention.
-So, while we're pleased with our momentum, we do not expect this level of comparison in the next few quarters.
+So while we're pleased with our momentum, we do not expect this level of comparison in the next few quarters.

-Now, let's take a look at gross margin, which came in at 37% for the quarter on a GAAP basis, but was positively impacted by favorable revisions to both antidumping duties previously accrued and to our test kit reserve.
-While both reflect positive development, these P&L impacts relate to estimates made in prior period and are not reflective of current period operational performance and so should be considered separately.
+Now let's take a look at gross margin, which came in at 37% for the quarter on a GAAP basis, but was positively impacted by favorable revisions to both antidumping duties previously accrued and to our test kit reserve.
+While both reflect positive development, these P&L impacts relate to estimates made in prior periods and are not reflective of current period operational performance, and so should be considered separately.

-Q2 2017's gross margin was also favorably impacted by the growth and improved margins of new products in the manufacturing lines, improved attachments of non-foreign products with strong margins and lower transportation cost.
+Q2 2017's gross margin was also favorably impacted by the growth and improved margins of new products in the manufactured lines, improved attachments of non-foreign products with strong margins, and lower transportation cost.
 This was somewhat offset by the higher mix of installation sales, which carry lower margins but expand our customer market.
 Comparing sequentially to Q1 of 2017, which had no unusual items, its gross margin was 34.9%.

-So, excluding the estimate revisions for the test kits and antidumping duties in Q2's result, we improved by 60 basis points with incremental improvements coming in several areas.
+So, excluding the estimate revisions for the test kits and antidumping duties in Q2's result, we improved by 60 basis points, with incremental improvements coming in several areas.
 In the context of guidance, we remain committed to the upper-30s-percent gross margin in the medium term, but will likely hold near current levels over the remaining quarters of 2017.

 Before turning to SG&A, I'd offer a little bit more on the test kit reserve change.
-In our request over the past few months, the CPSC reviewed the test data and program to-date and agreed to discontinue monitoring of the program and to close this case.
+At our request over the past few months, the CPSC reviewed the test data and program to-date and agreed to discontinue monitoring of the program and to close this case.
 We believe this reflects both the good test results produced, as well as the declining test kit requests by customers.
-We will continue to make these test kits available through our website and 800 number (10:19), but the combination of fewer requests and lower administrative costs of the program led to the reduction in the required reserve.
+We will continue to make these test kits available through our website and 800 number, but the combination of fewer requests and lower administrative costs of the program led to the reduction in the required reserve.
 More than the favorable financial impact, we see this as another positive step in resolving this legacy issue and moving forward.

-Now, let's look at SG&A. SG&A expense for Q2 was $92.3 million compared to $89.9 million in Q2 2016.
+Now let's look at SG&A. SG&A expense for Q2 was $92.3 million, compared to $89.9 million in Q2 2016.
 SG&A in the quarter included incremental legal fees of $3.6 million, while the year-ago quarter included $8.3 million in incremental legal fees and $0.3 million in other related items.
-These items are tabled out in the press release and in the 10-Q. And just as a reminder, when I refer to incremental legal fees, I'm talking about only those fees related to the major legal matters including the MDLs, the DOJ investigation and certain results past matters, those we (11:14) see as both non-routine and were at the point of resolution we'd expect the spend stop.
-This is not (11:19) referring to our normal course of business legal fees.
+These items are tabled out in the press release and in the 10-Q. And just as a reminder, when I refer to incremental legal fees, I'm talking about only those fees related to the major legal matters, including the MDLs, the DOJ investigation, and certain resolved past matters.
+Those we see as both non-routine and we're at the point of resolution we'd expect the spend to stop.
+This is not referring to our normal course of business legal fees.

-When excluding these items, SG&A expenses for the quarter were $88.8 million or 33.7% of sales and an increase of $7.5 million from a year ago.
-This was heavily driven by increased payroll-based cost related to core store staffing improvements, investments in our ProSales and installations teams and corporate capabilities.
+When excluding these items, SG&A expenses for the quarter were $88.8 million, or 33.7% of sales, and an increase of $7.5 million from a year ago.
+This was heavily driven by increased payroll-based cost related to core store staffing improvements, investments in our ProSales and installations teams, and corporate capabilities.
 Advertising was also up from last year by about $1 million.

 If compared sequentially, and again excluding the items tabled in the press release and the 10-Q, SG&A decreased from $91.9 million in Q1 of this year to $88.8 million in Q2, largely due to lower advertising costs.
 While down from the seasonally heavier first quarter, advertising ran just under the $20 million per quarter recent average spend rate and does not signal a significant shift in our approach here.